 “Someday” becomes reality

-Images of brilliant orange tiger lilies, vibrant green forests, and iridescent paintbrush have been seared into my memory ever since.
-I was immediately enthusiastic about the idea of hiking this long trail, so enthusiastic in fact that at recess the next day (and for years to come) I proclaimed that someday, I would thru-hike the PCT.
+I was immediately enthusiastic about the idea of hiking this long trail.
+At recess the next day I proclaimed that someday I would thru-hike the PCT.

 Gabriel first walked the 500-some mile section of Washington’s Cascade Crest Trail (as the PCT was known in these parts in 1979) when he was four years old.
-His mom only carried him on the first day for the 12 miles out of Cascade Locks.
+His mom only carried him on the first day.
 After that, he took every step needed to reach Canada.
 Some of Gabriel’s most vivid memories of his growing up days recount being roped up to his mom and dad as they traversed the Knife’s Edge in the Goat Rocks, hunkering down for a day in a mid-summer snowstorm, and hiking 15 miles with his shoes on the wrong feet.
 Gabriel was keen on someday hiking the Washington section of the PCT again and perhaps, someday, the trail in its entirety.